 PDFill | Overview | First | Previous | Next | Last

-1. Steps on how to create a PDF comment using Polyline or Polygon Tool:
+1. Steps on how to create a PDF comment using Connected Lines or Polygon Tool:

-or click the Polyline or Polygon Tool button in the Comment Toolbar
+or click Drawing Tools > Draw Polygon or Draw Connected Lines in the Comment Toolbar

 Move the pointer

 to the place where you want to begin drawing.
 Click the left